tmzh/tmzh.github.io/content/post/2019-03-02-using-object-detection-with-python-and-opencv-to-keep-kids-away-from-tv.md

 ## Problem statement

 I play YouTube rhymes on my HTPC which is connected to our living room TV.
 While watching they sometimes get down from the couch and walk to the TV.
 When they do, I want to turn off the video automatically to let them know that they have gone too close and not resume the playback until they get back to the couch.
-For my setup, that means pausing the youtube player and minimzing the browser.
+For my setup, that means pausing the youtube player and minimizing the browser.

 Fortunately this is easy to do with a camera and [OpenCV](https://github.com/opencv/opencv).
 Let us see how.